ximingxing/Algorithm-Collection/README.md

 <a href="https://ximingxing.github.io/">https://ximingxing.github.io/</a>
 </h6>

-Everything in this project is based on the Java language, using features such as the Java language paradigm.
-This project is built on Maven to decouple the source code from the test code.
-Has been completed test ✅ Java8 version.

 A series of data structures and algorithms implemented using the Java language.

-Aim to built Java Collection and more than Collection.
+> Everything in this project is based on the Java language, using features such as the Java language paradigm.
+> This project is built on Maven to decouple the source code from the test code.
+> Has been completed test ✅ Java8 version.

 <h2 align="center">:clipboard: Getting Started</h2>